omeka/omeka-s-enduser/docs/sites/index.md

 ![Theme tab with default theme selected](../sites/sitesfiles/sitesadd_theme.png)

-### The Item Pool tab
-Set up the [item pool](../sites/site_resources/#item-pool) for the site.
-Follow the link for detail information about Item Pool settings, which can be modified at any time from the [Resources](../sites/site_resources) tab of the site.

 ### Publication settings
 In the upper right hand corner of the screen, next to the *Add* button, you can set the visibility of your site using the the *make public/private* button (eye icon).